SaigeW/cw-ai/Report.md

 ```java
 getPlayerTickets(Piece piece)
 ```
-require to return an instance of TicketBoard of type Optional by given piece.
+requires to return an instance of TicketBoard of type Optional by given piece.

-Generally, this function can be accomplished by implementing an anonymous class of TicketBoard.
+Generally, we can accomplish this function by implementing an anonymous class of TicketBoard.
 Such as:

 ```java
 new TicketBoard() {